unitree-czk/capacitor-udp/README.md

-UDP Plugin for Capacitor for from cordova-plugin-chrome-apps-sockets-udp
+UDP Plugin for Capacitor inspired from cordova-plugin-chrome-apps-sockets-udp

 ## Install